 RESOLVED – That, pursuant to section 100A (4) of the Local Government Act 1972 and the Local Government (Access to Information) (Variation) Order 2006, the public be excluded from the meeting for the following item of business on the grounds that it involves the likely disclosure of exempt information as defined in Part I of Schedule 12A of the Act, by virtue of the paragraphs shown below:

 Paragraph (1) – Information relating to any individual.

 Paragraph (2) – Information which is likely to reveal the identity of an individual.

-In accordance with the provisions of Section 61 of the Local Government (Miscellaneous Provisions) Act 1976, therefore the Chairman gave notice that Tunbridge Wells Borough Council had decided to suspend the Hackney Carriage & Private Hire Driver’s Licence for a period of one week, commencing 21 days after the service of this notice.
+In accordance with the provisions of Sections 51 and 59 of the Local Government (Miscellaneous Provisions) Act 1976, the Chairman gave notice that Tunbridge Wells Borough Council had decided to refuse this application for a Hackney Carriage & Private Hire Driver’s Licence.

-In accordance with the provisions of Section 61(3) of the Local Government (Miscellaneous Provisions) Act 1976, the licence-holder was advised that there was a right to appeal against the Council’s decision to suspend the licence.
-An appeal was required to be lodged with the Magistrates’ Court within 21 days of the date of this notice.
-The licence-holder therefore had 21 days, commencing 10 August 2018 and ending 31 August 2018 during which time the decision might be appealed.
-The licence-holder could continue as a licensed driver during this period.
+In accordance with the provisions of Sections 52 and 77 of the Local Government (Miscellaneous Provisions) Act 1976, the applicant was advised that there was a right to appeal against the Council’s decision to refuse the application.
+An appeal was required to be lodged with the Magistrates’ Court within 21 days of the date of the decision notice issued on 27 April 2018.